 Dr. Yao Chen is Professor of Biomedical Engineering.
 His research interests include: Neuronal mechanism of brain cognition functions, such as visual attention, learning and memory; visual function recovery and visual prosthesis; neural information processing in brain-machine interface; and new methods and techniques for visual information processing in the brain.
 He studied neuronal mechanism of visual attention by training monkeys to do attention tasks in different difficulties, and recording neuronal activity in visual cortex with chronically implanted micro-electrode array.
 His findings were reported as a cover story in Nature Neuroscience.

-Dr. Xianting Ding is professor at School of Biomedical Engineering, Institute for Personalized Medicine, Shanghai Jiao Tong University.
+Dr. Xianting Ding is Distinguished Full Professor at School of Biomedical Engineering, Deputy Director of Institute for Personalized Medicine, Shanghai Jiao Tong University.
 He received his Ph.D. degree from Department of Mechanical Engineering at University of California, Los Angeles (UCLA) in 2012.
-His research interests focus on developing Personalized Therapy and Precision Medicine, including: 1) developing bio-sensors for early detection of cancer, infectious disease, metabolic diseases, age-related diseases, cardiovascular diseases, based on cellular electrochemical, impedance, mechanical and photonic signaling; 2) developing personalized treatment; optimizing drug combinations; studying drug-drug interactions; building up models for bio-complex systems, based on Feedback System Control (FSC), Microfluidics and Bio-MEMS; 3) Traditional Chinese Medicine (TCM) modernization, extraction, purification, and re-combination for treating ischemia, osteoporosis and depression.
+His research interests focus on developing Personalized Therapy and Precision Medicine, including: 1) single cell protein analysis based on CyTOF, IMC, Single-Cell Western Blot technologies; 2) developing personalized optimization therapeutics based on AI-Medicine, Microfluidics and Bio-MEMS.

 He participated in the early investigation and development for 3 international research centers, including Institute for Cell Mimetic Space Exploration (CMISE, funded by NASA), Center for Cell Control (CCC, funded by NIH) and Institute for Personalized Medicine (IPM, funded by Chinese Central Organization Department).
-He is now leading 16 combinatorial-drug-optimization related international projects.
-He is the editorial board member for Scientific Reports and Journal of the Association for Laboratory Automation (JALA), the reviewer for 7 journals, published 50 peer reviewed journal papers and filed 20 national or international patents.
+He is now leading 16 related international projects.
+He is the editorial board member for MINE, Scientific Reports and SLAS Technology, guest editor for CNS & Neurological Disorders - Drug Targets, Current

-He has published over 70 SCI journal papers, including Science Advances, Biosensors & Bioelectronics, Biofabrication, Nature Communications, PNAS, Nature Protocols, Analytical Chemistry.
-He has filed over 30 national and international patents.
+He has published over 150 SCI journal papers, including Nature, Science Advances, Advanced Materials, Advanced Functional Materials, Biosensors & Bioelectronics, Genome Biology, Analytical Chemistry, Biofabrication, Nature Communications, PNAS, Nature Protocols.
+He has filed over 70 national and international patents.

 Dr. Yuan Feng is an associate professor of biomedical engineering.
 Dr. Yuan Feng earned a B.S. degree in Thermo